 top of page

-Teaching Dance - Part Two- The 3 methods of Instruction
+BASICS of TEACHING DANCE - Part Two- The 3 Methods of Instruction

 By Alexandra King